 Is organic food really better for you and your family?
 Or is it just a way to get you to fork over more of your hard earned cash and line the pockets of sneaky farmers?
 Is organic food a marketing gimmick?

-The Organic Industry
+Know More About The Organic Industry

 Eating and buying organic food has grown in popularity of late.
 One report shows a 3400% increase in sales over the last 24 years, making organic the fastest growing food and lifestyle trend in modern history.
 With sales over $30 billion (yes that is billion with a B), the organic industry is definitely booming.

-Some critics claim the organic food industry uses fear-mongering through third party advocacy groups in order to protect the organic brands.
+Some critics claim the organic food industry uses fear-mongering through third-party advocacy groups in order to protect the organic brands.
 With the higher prices of organic and confusion about what organic really means, it leaves many wondering if it is really worth it.
 Which is why the Organic Trade Association’s marketing campaign has the slogan, “Organic: It’s Worth It.”

 Let’s back up for just a minute.
 There are two reasons to buy organic.
 One, you want to eat food that is better for you and healthier.
 Two, you feel organic farming practices are better for the environment.
 I’m only going to address the issue from the first perspective, that organic may be better for you and a healthier choice.